Pacifier Weaning: 7 Expert Tips To Help Your Child Transition - Baby Chick

 Start the Weaning Process Slowly

-As a pediatric dentist, my first visit with a patient generally happens around one year old.
+As a pediatric dentist, my first visit with a patient typically occurs around the time the child is one year old.
 We talk about habits and whether the child is using a pacifier.
 At this point, I usually advise parents to keep the pacifier limited to naptime and bedtime.
 I also recommend that the child only have access to the pacifier in their crib (or a long car ride, plane ride, etc.).
 This way, you are gearing the child up to quit when the time comes.
-If your three-year-old is used to having their pacifier all day, it becomes a much more difficult habit to break than if they only have access to it in their crib.
+If your three-year-old is accustomed to having their pacifier all day, breaking the habit can be much more challenging than if they only have access to it in their crib.

-Every child is different, and there are many ways to break the habit when it comes time.
+Every child is different, and there are many ways to break the habit when the time comes.
 But if your child is used to using their pacifier only when they sleep, they will likely have an easier time quitting.
 Sometimes, once a child turns three, they are usually in preschool and may have dropped their afternoon nap or be ready to drop their naps entirely soon.
-At this point, when they go to sleep at night, they are so tired that sometimes they will fall asleep and not even realize if the pacifier is in their mouth.
-They may just naturally become decreasingly dependent on their pacifier!
+At this point, when they go to sleep at night, they are so tired that sometimes they fall asleep without realizing if the pacifier is still in their mouth.
+They may just naturally become increasingly independent of their pacifier!

-Another great reason to quit at three is that most children will have the developmental maturity to understand quitting.
+Another great reason to quit at three is that most children will have developed the necessary developmental maturity to understand the concept of quitting.
 They may even want to quit!
 I always tell parents (and children) that it is easier to break a habit if the child is on board with stopping.

 Tips for Getting Rid of the Pacifier